 morning.
 See course descriptions at the bottom of this page for the

 Each course will include intensive classroom study and exposure to

 activities on our certified, sustainable, naturally-grown market farm

 located in the cool rolling hills of West Virginia.
 Registration cost for the

-course includes private accommodation and study materials.
-Vegan meals
+course includes guest accommodations, meals and study materials.

 Courses will be taught by Bob Gregory, Certified Crop Consultant,